Skip to main content

 Written by Support

-Salto’s Jira adapter supports Jira Cloud and Jira Data Center, and allows you to:
+The Salto Jira adapter supports both Jira Cloud and Jira Data Center, enabling you to:

-• Fetch and deploy common Jira configuration data, e.g., workflows, custom fields, screens.
+• Fetch and deploy key Jira configuration data, such as workflows, custom fields, and screens.

-• Deploy major configuration changes from Jira Sandbox to your production environment.
+• Copy configuration changes from your Jira Sandbox to production.

-• Monitor specific changes of interest, e.g., permission schemes.
+• Monitor specific changes of interest, such as updates to permission schemes.

 See the Supported Jira Types page.